 My husband loves zombies.
 I mean really loves them.
 He watches every zombie movie ever made, and likes to comment on the multi-faceted nature of zombies.
 Some are slow-moving and dim witted but inexorable (Night of the Living Dead), and some are swift and deadly like insects in a swarm (World War Z), and everything in between – or so he says.
 So when I found Escape From a Room with a Zombie Adventures, I just KNEW I wouldn’t have to twist his arm to go.
-He lept at the opportunity and took Middle (7) with him.
+He lept at the opportunity and took our tween with him.

-Let me explain: Escape from a room with a Zombie is a clever dramatic concept: 12 people (most of whom don’t know each other) are quite literally trapped in a spooky room with a zombie chained to the wall.
+You may have heard of this already but in case you haven’t, let me explain: Escape from a room with a Zombie is a clever dramatic concept: 12 people (most of whom don’t know each other) are quite literally trapped in a spooky room with a zombie chained to the wall.
 While this zombie is a bit like the Night-of-the-Living-Dead species, there’s a twist: the chain is lengthened by 2 feet every 5 minutes….That’s a very real problem, because if the zombie touches you, you have to sit on a chair for the remainder of the session.

 While you are avoiding the (rather creepy) zombie you have to work with the group to decipher clues and unlock puzzles, drawers, satchels, safes, etc. to get to the key that unlocks the door.
 The pace is rather frenetic- especially towards the end when the group is running out of time, and the zombie is creeping inexorably closer…

 The nature of the mental puzzles was more suitable for the 12+ crowd, but Middle (7) did fine.
 Apparently only 25% of the groups actually escape in time.
 Funny thing: Teenagers have the best survival rate of all the groups.